-If you’re running a small, one-person business or are doing freelance work, you probably won’t need all the bells and whistles that come with most paid accounting software.
+If you’re running a blog earning an income through affiliate marketing or are doing freelance work, you probably won’t need all the bells and whistles that come with most paid accounting software.

 Wave Financial, now part of H&R Block, offers free, cloud-based accounting applications that have an extensive set of capabilities.